cryptax/techweb/unix.md

 2. [MegaCMD](https://mega.io/cmd#download) or `apt install megacmd` which is a bunch of CLI commands.
 The sync is saved between reboots in `~/.megaCmd`

+- To login: `login email`
 - To add a new directory to sync: `mega-sync localdir remotemegadir`
 - View current status: `mega-sync`.
 Sync means it's scanning directories.
 Pending means transfers are potentially happening.

+Run states: Running, Pause, Stopped
+Status: Pending, Syncing

+- If you need to rescan: `mega-sync rescan PATH`
+- To remove a sync: `mega-sync remove ID`
 - View current transfers: `mega-transfers`
 - Switch debug level: `mega-log -sc info` sets command and SDK level to info